ibm-cloud-docs/assistant/deploy-web-link.md

 If you do not disable the preview link when you create an assistant, the assistant is immediately available for testing from a web page.
 {: shortdesc}

-The preview link renders your assistant as a web chat integration that is embedded in a simple IBM-branded web page.
+The preview link renders your assistant as a web chat and embeds it in a Preview page.
 You can test the skills that you added to the assistant by entering text into the chat window.
-You can also share the URL of the page with others to enlist help in testing and getting feedback about the assistant.
+The Preview link integration also embeds the chat window in a simple IBM-branded web page.
+You can copy and paste the web page URL into a web browser and share the page with others to enlist help in testing and getting feedback about the assistant.

-Unlike when you test using the "Try it out" pane, any API calls that result from your interactions with the assistant hosted by the preview link URL do incur charges.
+Unlike when you test using the "Try it out" pane, any API calls that result from your interactions with the assistant hosted by the preview link integration do incur charges.

 ## Using the preview link integration to test your assistant
 {: #deploy-web-link-try}